Unscrambling the Facts about Eggs

 Nutritious and delicious, eggs are one of the most versatile ingredients to have in the kitchen.

-And with the old wives’ tale that daily consumption of eggs increases the incidence of heart disease debunked by health experts, you can be sure that what’s good for the taste bud – soufflé omelette, truffled chawanmushi and caviar-topped Eggs Benedict – can be beneficial to the health too.
+And with the old wives’ tale that daily consumption of eggs increases the incidence of heart disease debunked by health experts, you can be sure that what’s good for the taste bud – soufflé omelette, truffle scramble and eggs benedict – can be beneficial to the health too.

 Here are some facts: Eggs contain protein, vitamins B12 and D, riboflavin and folate that are essential for robust heart-health.
-What is more, the protein quality in eggs is so extraordinary that it has been conferred a Biological Value (BV) of 100, a benchmark which all other protein sources are measured against these days.
+What is more, the protein quality in eggs is so extraordinary that it has been conferred a Biological Value (BV) of 100, a benchmark which all other protein sources are measured against.
 This means the protein type found in egg is completely absorbed and utilized by our bodies.
-For those who need to control their cholesterol intake, or are diabetic, choosing dishes prepared with only egg white is a safe alternative to enjoy egg-y delights without compromising health conditions.

 However, not all eggs are equal.
-The egg tray label tells the story, and here’s a guide to understanding the small print.
+Here’s a guide to understanding the small print.

 - Grade (as in Grade A) – Eggs are graded based on egg size, quality of the shell and visual quality of the inside (when held up to light).
 It says nothing about how the hens were raised.